The Hillsborough County Courthouse: What to Expect in Tampa

 Related reading

-If you have a date at the Hillsborough courthouse, call or text me at (727) 761-4318 before you go.
-In many cases I can enter a written plea and appear for you, so your first trip downtown never happens.
+Your court date is not the finish line, it is the starting gun.
+If you have a date at the Hillsborough County courthouse, call or text me at (727) 761-4318 before you go.
 Every case is different, and past results do not guarantee a similar outcome.

 Attorney Rory Safir of Safir Injury and Criminal Defense Law